 BITS DESCRIPTION 31 Interrupt on Completion.
 When set, the TXDONE flag will be asserted when the current buffer has been fully loaded into the TX FIFO.
 This flag may be optionally mapped to a host interrupt.
 30:26 Reserved.
+Thes Reserved.
 These bits are reserved.
 Always write zeros to this field to guarantee future compatibility.
-25:24 Buffer End Alignment.
-This field specifies the alignment that must be maintained on the last data transfer of a buffer.
-The host will add extra DWORDs of data up to the alignment specified in the table below.
-The LAN9116 will remove the extra DWORDs.
-This mechanism can be used to maintain cache line alignment on host processors.
-[25] [24] End Alignment 0 0 4-byte alignment 0 1 16-byte alignment 1 0 32-byte alignment 1 1 Reserved 23:21 Reserved.
-These e bits are res served.
-Alway s write zeros to this field to o guarantee future compatibility 20:16 Data Start Offset (bytes).
+25:24 transfer of a buff fer.
+The host LAN9117 wil will add extra I remove the e DWORDs of data up to the be maintained on the last data ne alignment specified in the anism can be used to maintain [25] [24] End Alignment 0 0 4-byte alignment 0 1 16-byte alignment 1 0 32-byte alignment 1 1 Reserved 23:21 Reserved.
+Thes e bits are res served.
+Always s write zeros to this field to o guarantee future compatibility 20:16 Data Start Offset (bytes).
 This field specifies the offset of the first byte of TX data.
 The offset value can be anywhere from 0 bytes to 31 a Byte offset.
 15:14 Reserved.
 These bits are reserved.
 Always write zeros to this field to guarantee future compatibility 13 First Segment.
 When set, this bit indicates that the associated buffer is the first segment of the packet.
 12 Last Segment.
 When set, this bit indicates that the associated buffer is the last segment of the packet 11 Reserved.
-These bits are reserved.
-Always write zeros to this field to guarantee future compatibility.
+Thes e bits are res served.
+Always s write zeros to this field to guarantee future compatibility.
 10:0 Buffer Size (bytes).
 This field indicates the number of bytes contained in the buffer following this command.
-This value, along with the Buffer End Alignment field, is read and checked by the LAN9116 and used to determine how many extra DWORD's were added to the end of the Buffer.
-A running count is also maintained in the LAN9116 of the cumulative buffer sizes for a given packet.
+This value, along with the Buffer End Alignment field, is read and checked by the LAN9117 and used to determine how many extra DWORD's were added to the end of the Buffer.
+A running count is also maintained in the LAN9117 of the cumulative buffer sizes for a given packet.
 This cumulative value is compared against the Packet Length field in the TX command 'B' word and if they do not correlate, the TXE flag is set.
-Note: The buffer size specified does not include the buffer end alignment padding or data start dded to a bu t include the buffer end all gnment padding or data start
+Note: The buffer size specified does not include the buffer end alignment padding or data start offset added to a buffer.